Rishav9852Kumar/Sample-Donation-App/README.md

 # Sample-Donation-App
-An app that uses Cloud Flair worker, and Planet-Scale Database to give the ability to create, Read, and Update the donation so far and delete the donation using API calls.
+An app that uses Cloud Flair worker, and Planet-Scale Database to give the ability to create, Read, and Update the donation and delete the donation using API calls.

 ## Cloning a repository
 - [x] 1.
 On GitHub.com, navigate to the main page of the repository.